-All user files are located in the "Home" directory and in its subdirectories, which essentially facilitates backup.
+All user files are located in the "Home" and "Media" folders and in its subfolders, which essentially facilitates backup.

 Ubuntu does not use letters to mark different memories (A, C etc.).

 External memories (CD, DVD, USB sticks, SD cards, etc.) can be found under their own names.